Walleye Trolling Speed Guide

 The biggest mistake of all?
 Getting stuck on auto-pilot.
 Actively think about your trolling speed and adapt to the conditions for more walleye success.

-Quick Tips on Walleye Trolling Speed
+Quick Tips for Walleye Trolling Speed

 • It’s more of an art than a science – trust your intuition and experiment